+Some wireless doorbells include plenty of additional features to make life easier.
 For those who may be hard of hearing, wireless doorbells can flash a bright light to alert the homeowner someone is at the door.
-Even more advanced, some wireless doorbells include intercom and video capabilities, allowing the homeowner to talk to and see the person at the front door.
+Even more advanced, some wireless doorbells include live video and audio capabilities, allowing the homeowner to talk to and see the person at the front door.

 And what if you aren’t home at all?
 Some wireless doorbells come with mobile apps.
 When someone presses the transmitter button on your wireless doorbell or if it detects motion outside your door, the app will notify you with an alert or email.
-Depending on which wireless doorbell system you choose, you may even be able to get a live-stream video of who is at your front door and possibly even speak with the visitor.
 This feature is excellent if you are expecting a package, see an unexpected visitor, or want additional reassurance while you’re out of town.